 Now.
-Why this exhaustive and exhausting exercise?
+Why the exhaustive and exhausting exercise of a course review?
 Whether you’re an elite half marathoner or a 6:30 marathoner, it helps to know what’s ahead, and to be able to segment and visualize the course.
 Nothing you can do now will flatten hills and shorten miles as well as familiarity and visualization.

 If you’re from Austin, you should have run pretty much every inch of this course, at some point.
 If not, drop me a line, and let’s talk about your training strategy for future races…